 ART 2385/6 – Survey of the History of Western Art I and II examine the changing role of art in global societies from the prehistoric through contemporary eras.

-ART 4104 – Interpretation of Visual Arts is the capstone course for the Visual Arts Minor.
+ART 4104 – Interpretation of Visual Arts is the capstone course for the Visual Arts and Society Minor.
 It offers a summative experience leading students to synthesize methodological approaches learned throughout their coursework in the Minor.
 Diverse interpretive strategies are applied to a major project with either a global or local focus to achieve an intercultural, multi-disciplinary perspective.
 The result is a cross-pollination of intellectual positions across the fields of art history, social sciences, visual and cultural studies, and the humanities.

 In addition to the above courses, students choose two classes (6 credit hours) from numerous course offerings in the social sciences.
 From these electives, students learn to critically examine cultural production as it intersects with human behavior and aspects of race, gender, politics, economy, sexuality, and religion (see the VAS check sheet for specific course options).

 Meet with your academic advisor to discuss the Visual Arts Minor and establish a plan of study to complete its required and elective courses.
 Contact the Manager of the Minor, Dr. James Jewitt if you wish to learn about the program, ask any further questions, or find out if it is right for you!

 * You may also wish to consult the check sheet of courses.
 Course substitutions for required and elective courses on the check sheet will be considered on a case by case basis at the discretion of the Minor’s Manager.